-A memorial to the only Irish citizens killed in the Holocaust was unveiled in Dublin in 2014.
-The story is fascinating for many reasons, as chronicled in an article by.
-Conan Kennedy.
+A memorial to the only Irish citizen killed in the Holocaust was unveiled in Dublin in 2014.
+The story is fascinating for many reasons, as chronicled in an article by Conan Kennedy.
 Kennedy examines the story in depth and re-examines the lives of Ettie Steinberg and her son Leon who are documented as the only Irish to die in Auschwitz.

 Beginning in the former Czechoslovakia, Ettie was one of seven children born to Aaron Hirsh Steinberg and Bertha Roth.
 Sometime during the 1920s the family relocated to the Emerald Isle and settled in Ireland in a small house at, 28 Raymond Terrace, in Dublin.
 The children all attended St, Catherine’s school, in Donore Avenue.

 It is believed that Ettie worked as a seamstress for a time while in Dublin before her marriage.
-In a 2008, her sister Fanny Frankel of Toronto, recalled that Ettie had ‘golden hands’ and was an excellent and creative seamstress, and that she had treasured a handmade suit her sister had created for her.
+In 2008, her sister Fanny Frankel of Toronto recalled that Ettie had ‘golden hands’ and was an excellent and creative seamstress and that she had treasured a handmade suit her sister had created for her.

 Others who knew Ettie said she was a ‘beautiful girl and tall and slim with wonderful hands’.
 Ettie would marry Vogtjeck Gluck, they were married on 22 July 1937 in the Greenville Hall Synagogue on the South Circular Road in Dublin.

 According to Conan Kennedy following their marriage, the young couple moved to Vogtjeck’s family business in Antwerp, setting up home at Steenbokstraat 25.